 |(809) 240-6784||J P Duarte 258 - Las Terrenas|

 |(809) 374-2853||El Portillo 1 - Las Terrenas|

-As shown below, prices vary with the season.
-The lowest rates in each table are usually only available from the least costly local firms when demand is low.
-The highest rates are what you may be quoted during the high season at one of the busier agencies.
+As you can see below, rates will vary, depending on the season and vehicle popularity.
+The lowest rates only apply to the least expensive agencies during the off season.
+The highest rates are what you can expect during the high season at one of the busier agencies.

 |Rental Type||Low Rate||High Rate|